ShahramShakiba/Raycaster-p11/README.md

 - _`  Drag and Drop : `_  <br/>  By detecting which object is being clicked and dragged, developers can implement drag-and-drop functionality within the 3D space.

 #### 3. Collision Detection and Physics
 - _`  Simple Collision Detection : `_  <br/>  For certain types of collision detection, raycasting can be a straightforward and efficient method.
-For example, checking if a projectile hits a target or if a character's movement path is obstructed.
+For example, checking if a projectile hits a target or if there ia a wall in front of the player or test if the laser gun hit the something.
 - _`  Physics Interactions : `_  <br/>  While more complex physics interactions typically require a physics engine, raycasting can still be used for simpler or preliminary checks.

 #### 4. Line of Sight and Visibility